October 3, 2005

 Combine the milk, butter and vanilla in a medium saucepan, and bring to a simmer.
 In the meantime, combine the flour, salt, and sugar in a medium mixing-bowl.
-Break the eggs in another, smaller bowl, and beat gently.
+Break the eggs in another, smaller bowl, and beat gently without incorporating air.
 When the milk mixture starts to simmer, remove from heat, fish out the vanilla pod if using, and set it aside.

-Pour the eggs all at once into the flour mixture (don't stir yet), pour in the milk mixture, and stir until well combined.
+Pour the eggs all at once into the flour mixture (don't stir yet), pour in the milk mixture, and stir until well combined (do not whisk).
 Scrape the seeds from the vanilla pod with the dull side of a knife blade, and return the seeds and pod to the mixture.
 Add the rum and stir.
 Let cool to room temperature on the counter, then cover and refrigerate for at least 24 hours and up to 3 days.

 Unmold onto a cooling rack (wait for about 10 minutes first if you're using silicon molds or they will collapse a little) and let cool completely before eating.